01mf02/jq-lang-spec/spec.typ

 We assume that there is a total order on numbers and characters.
 Strings and arrays are compared lexicographically.

+// TODO: mention that jq does not have an actual total order, due to nan < nan

 Two objects $o_1$ and $o_2$ are compared as follows:
 For both objects $o_i$ ($i in {1, 2}$),
 we sort the array $["dom"(o_i)]$ by ascending order to obtain the ordered array of keys